 Developments at Chesterfield Power Station: On June 6, 2016, the Virginia Department of Environmental Quality (DEQ) issued a draft permit for wastewater discharge associated with management of coal ash at Dominion’s Chesterfield Power Station on the James River in Chesterfield County.
 The agency accepted public comments through July 21, 2016, and held public hearings on the draft wastewater-discharge and solid-waste permits in July.
 In mid-September 2016, the James River Association reported testing that found arsenic and lead in groundwater near the Chesterfield Station.
 On September 28, 2016, the SWCB approved the permit.
 Sources: At Chesterfield coal ash hearing [on July 6, 2016], speakers call for stricter permit limits, Richmond Times-Dispatch, 7/6/16.
 ‘Is everybody else wrong?’
 In other states, coal ash being excavated to protect waterways, Richmond Times-Dispatch, 7/2/16.
 DEQ issues draft permit for coal ash water drainage in Chesterfield, Richmond Times-Dispatch, 6/6/16.
 River advocates find high levels of metal in water near Chesterfield power plant, WWBT-TV Richmond, 9/14/16.
 Under pressure, Dominion Virginia Power seeks to quell environmental concerns, Chesterfield Observer, 9/21/16.
 Water Control Board to decide on Dominion draining coal ash ponds in Chesterfield on Thursday, Richmond Times-Dispatch, 9/21/16.
 State board approves coal-ash wastewater permit for Chesterfield Power Station over objections of environmental groups, Richmond Times-Dispatch, 9/22/16.
 Regulators Grant Water Permit for Chesterfield Power Station, Bacon’s Rebellion, 9/22/16.
 State grants coal ash disposal permit to Dominion, Chesterfield Observer, 9/28/16.
 At Virginia power plant [in Chesterfield County], hot water as much a concern as contaminants, Bay Journal, 10/2/16.

 Developments at Chesapeake Energy Station: On November 6, 2015, U.S. District Judge Raymond Jackson denied Dominion’s motion to dismiss a lawsuit filed in March 2015 in U.S. District Court by the Southern Environmental Law Center on behalf of the Sierra Club, alleging that coal-ash ponds at Dominion’s closed power station at the Chesapeake Energy Center are contaminating groundwater connected to the Southern Branch of the Elizabeth River.
-The trial began in Richmond on June 21, 2016, and ended on June 24, with presiding U.S. District Judge John Gibney, Jr., expected to issue a decision within a few weeks, but as of late October 2016, no ruling had been issued.
-According to several news articles, one of the key questions being considered by Judge Gibney—one that might have implications beyond this case—is whether or not the federal Clean Water Act is violated by arsenic from the site reaching groundwater and ultimately the Elizabeth River.
-Meanwhile, the DEQ held a public hearing on July 7, 2016, on a draft Virginia Pollutant Discharge Elimination System Permits for release of industrial wastewater and stormwater from coal ash storage ponds at the Chesapeake station.
+The trial began in Richmond on June 21, 2016, and ended on June 24, heard by presiding U.S. District Judge John Gibney, Jr. Post-trial briefs are due by the end of July, according to July 2, 2016, Richmond Times-Dispatch article.
+According to several news articles, one of the key questions being considered by Judge Gibney—one that might have implications beyond this case—was whether or not the federal Clean Water Act is violated by arsenic from the site reaching groundwater and ultimately the Elizabeth River.
+On March 23, 2017, Judge Gibney issued a 21-page opinion, ruling that the plaintiff, the Sierra Club, had proved that arsenic from four impoundments at the Chesapeake Center had in fact contaminated groundwater and reached the Elizabeth River.
+Gibney’s ruling stated that that pollution violates the federal Clean Water Act, because Dominion did not have a Virginia Pollutant Elimination Discharge Systems permit for such discharges.
+A key part of the ruling is that the judge considered the groundwater contamination from surface water to be a violation of the federal law.
+In other developments: The Virginia Department of Environmental Quality (DEQ) held a public hearing on July 7, 2016, on draft Virginia Pollutant Discharge Elimination System Permits for release of industrial wastewater and stormwater from coal ash storage ponds at the Chesapeake station.
 On October 28, 2016, the DEQ said that Dominion had withdrawn its request for the wastewater permits and asked the agency to suspend processing of the solid waste permit, while the company considered other ways to remove the coal ash and close the ponds.
-Sources: “Final Rule: Disposal of Coal Combustion Residuals from Electric Utilities,” U.S. EPA, 4/17/15, online at http://www2.epa.gov/coalash/coal-ash-rule; Dominion Virginia Power to close coal ash ponds in state, Richmond Times-Dispatch, 4/17/15.
+Sources: Dominion Virginia Power to close coal ash ponds in state, Richmond Times-Dispatch, 4/17/15.
 Suit against Dominion over closed Chesapeake power plant can proceed, judge says, Virginian-Pilot, 11/9/15.
 Federal coal ash lawsuit begins in Richmond today, Richmond Times-Dispatch, 6/21/16.
 Suit over Chesapeake coal ash goes to trial Tuesday, Virginian-Pilot, 6/20/16.
 Coal ash lawsuit could hinge on linking Elizabeth River arsenic to closed coal plant, Richmond Times-Dispatch, 6/21/16.
 Arsenic levels near shuttered Chesapeake coal ash plant are focus of trial’s first day, Virginian-Pilot, 6/21/16.
 Coal ash case opens; Sierra Club says move pollutants away from water, [Newport News] Daily Press, 6/21/16.
 Threats from Chesapeake coal ash will rise with the sea, witness says on second day of trial, Virginian-Pilot, 6/22/16.
 Dominion, Sierra Club go to court in Chesapeake coal ash contamination case, Utility Dive, 6/22/16.
 Federal judge takes coal ash verdict under advisement, Richmond Times-Dispatch, 6/24/16.
 As trial over coal ash lawsuit wanes, judge says potential cost of removing the ash worries him, Virginian-Pilot, 6/24/16.
 Environmentalists, utilities eye Richmond coal ash trial, Associated Press, as published by Omaha World-Herald, 7/12/16.
 Dominion coal ash suit could have nationwide disposal consequences, Utility Dive, 7/14/16.
 Federal coal ash case could impact cleanups beyond Virginia, Bay Journal, 7/27/16.
 Dominion pulls back from draining coal ash lagoon at Chesapeake site, Bay Journal, 11/6/16.
 Dominion withdraws requests for state permits to close Chesapeake coal ash facility, Richmond Times-Dispatch, 10/28/16.
 Dominion Power signals possible small change of direction on coal ash in Chesapeake, Virginian-Pilot, 10/28/16.
+Court rules that Dominion’s coal ash polluted Elizabeth River, Bay Journal, 3/23/17.
+Federal judge finds arsenic from Dominion coal ash violated Clean Water Act, Richmond Times-Dispatch, 3/23/17.
+Dominion Power violated Clean Water Act after arsenic seeped into Elizabeth River, judge says, Virginian-Pilot, 3/23/17.

 For more information from the DEQ on the permit process for Dominion’s closure plans, contact the following Va.
 DEQ staff members: